johnalison/obsidian-notes/2-areas/CMS/ARC TOP-24-006 3 top production.md

 SL:
 - does the ABCDnn use the XY regions ?
+- ~10%

 Questions:
-- How much 4top background is there?
+- [x] How much 4top background is there?
-- How is this fit ?
+- [x] How is this fit ?
-- What is the Acc x efficiency ?
+- [ ] What is the Acc x efficiency ?
+- [ ] Which uncertainties are the most important: Stat vs syst? leading sys?

 Watched up to 36'